 - With the TANSO-3 sensor on the GOSAT-GW, the government will work to identify the source of anthropogenic greenhouse gas emissions and improve the accuracy of emissions estimates, aiming to confirm the implementation of climate change measures by countries around the world in accordance with the Paris Agreement.
-[MOE] - Regarding the AMSR3 sensor to be installed on GOSAT-GW, after its launch in FY2023, the government will work on understanding water cycle changes, and address new application needs such as an improvement of typhoon track forecasting and uses in coastal fisheries.
+[MOE] - Regarding the AMSR3 sensor to be installed on GOSAT-GW, after its launch in FY2023, the government will work on understanding water cycle changes, and address new application for such as typhoon track forecasting fields and coastal fishing fields.